 The Foundation's accumulated investment earnings related to endowment are reviewed annually for expenditure.
 Each year the board of directors approves a scholarship allocation for endowed scholarships and projects.
 Consideration is given to retain enough earnings to offset future negative market fluctuations and provide a payout for individual scholarships in those future periods when smaller/negative investment returns occur.
-As of June 30, 2019, the accumulated investment earnings in the endowment were \$2,887,157 and are available for the scholarship allocation.
+As of June 30, 2020 and 2019, the accumulated investment earnings in the endowment were \$2,723,726 and \$2,887,157, respectively, and are available for the scholarship allocation.
 The Foundation has determined that any donor restrictions are not considered available for general expenditure.

-Within the net assets without donor restrictions, the Foundation's board of directors has reserved \$307,375 for Board designated projects.
+Within the net assets without donor restrictions, the Foundation's board of directors has reserved \$318,211 and \$307,375 for board designated projects as of June 30, 2020 and 2019, respectively.
 These funds can be reallocated should the need arise.